Hug Me Triceratops Lovey – Free Crochet Pattern

 • Checking your gauge is not required for this pattern.
 Use a hook that is smaller than the size recommended for your yarn weight.
 This will ensure that your stuffing will not show through the stitches.

-• Head and arms require stuffing.
-Stuff each piece as you work to ensure piece is completely filled.
+• Head, horns, and arms require stuffing.
+Stuff each piece as you work to ensure the piece is completely filled.
+Do not add stuffing to the frill.

-• Blanket: chain 3 at the beginning of each round does not count as a stitch (unless otherwise specified).
+• Chain 3 at the beginning of each round of the blanket does count as a stitch (unless otherwise specified).

 Head